8lecramm/dShout/README.md

-#TODO

 # dShout

-Store encrypted messages for one or more receivers on chain
+Store encrypted messages for one or more receivers on chain.
+The message is only encrytped once, since all receivers use the same shared secret.

 ---